 We round up all the rumours about the cameras in the 2021 iPhone series here: iPhone 13 camera features coming in 2021.

-There were calls for the iPhone 12 to come with USB-C instead of Lightning.
-Obviously it didn't, so what of the iPhone 13?
+There are calls for the iPhone 13 to come with USB-C instead of Lightning - with the EU being particularly vocal about this, read EU to present plans for standardising phone charging.
 Well-known leaker Jon Prosser is certain that no iPhone will ever support USB-C. However, he indicates in a YouTube video that in 2021 the iPhone could completely dispense with ports; relying only on wireless charging.

 Reason 7: A smaller notch